Higher Airy structures and topological recursion for singular spectral curves: Introduction

 Introduced by Kontsevich and Soibelman in \cite{KSTR}, Airy structures consist of a system of linear PDEs depending on a parameter $\hbar$ and satisfying a compatibility condition, so that they admit a simultaneous solution which is unique when properly normalised.
 This solution is called ``partition function'' and is encoded in Taylor coefficients $F_{g,n}$ indexed by integers $n \geq 1$ and (half-)integers $g \geq 0$, which are determined by a topological recursion, i.e. a recursion on $2g - 2 + n$.
 The interest in Airy structures comes from the numerous applications of the topological recursion in enumerative geometry, see e.g. \cite{EynardICM}.

 The purpose of \cref{part:AiryStr} of this work is to construct new Airy structures from representations of the $\mc{W}(\mathfrak{gl}_r)$-algebra.
 The latter is realised as a sub-VOA of the Heisenberg VOA $\mathcal{F}_{\mathbb{C}^r}$.
 Twisting the free field representation of $\mathcal{F}_{\mathbb{C}^{r}}$ by an arbitrary element of the Weyl group $\sigma \in \mathfrak{S}_{r}$ gives rise to an (untwisted) representation of $\mathcal{W}(\mathfrak{gl}_r)$.
 Applying a ``dilaton shift'', \cite{BBCCN18} constructed all the Airy structures that can arise when $\sigma$ is an $r$-cycle or an $(r - 1)$-cycle.
 Our work explores the possibility of constructing Airy structures from arbitrary $\sigma \in \mathfrak{S}_{r}$: we will obtain in \cref{thm:W_gl_Airy_arbitrary_autom} conditions on $\sigma$ and the dilaton shifts that are sufficient for the success of this construction.
 This gives rise to many new Airy structures and thus partition functions, for which it would be desirable to find enumerative interpretations.
-This approach and the result are presented in \cref{S2} while \cref{sec:W_gl_airy_structs_proof} is devoted to the proof of the main \cref{thm:W_gl_Airy_arbitrary_autom}.
+If one contents oneself with the existence of a partition function only solving the PDEs to leading order in $\hbar$ (\textit{i.e.} existence of $F_{g=0,n}$) we give less restrictive conditions for this in \cref{thm:genus0_soln_admissible_Hik}.
+Our approach and the results are presented in \cref{S2} while \cref{sec:W_gl_airy_structs_proof} is devoted to the proof of the main \cref{thm:W_gl_Airy_arbitrary_autom}.